JADEITE AND NEPHRITE

 Our word ‘jade’ comes from the Spanish ‘piedra de ijada’, or loin-stone, named because of jade’s reputed ability to heal ailments of that area, especially the kidneys.
 The word jade actually denotes two stones, jadeite and nephrite, both of which are accepted as genuine jade.
 Both stones also have long histories of being a healing stone for the loins.
 This of course makes them both ideal for yoni eggs.

 Both nephrite and jadeite are metamorphic rocks commonly marked with veins or imperfections.
 Nephrite has a fibrous crystalline structure, which means that the grains of the stone line up in parallel planes, which you can often see if you look carefully.
 Because of this, nephrite’s polish finishes matte, but the stone itself is tougher and less prone to shattering.
-Jadeite’s poly-crystalline structure is granular so that the grains in the rock are fused together like interlocking tiles.
+Jadeite’s poly-crystalline structure is granular so that the rock looks like fused-together grains of sand.
 This makes jadeite harder and heavier and causes it to shine up to a nice mirror polish.

 The largest deposits of jadeite are found in Guatemala, Myanmar and Russia.
 In Guatemala, jadeite’s noble characteristics have been honored by Mesoamerican cultures for thousands of years.
 The green stone was held to be the stone of the gods (see below).
 Today, high-quality jadeite can fetch prices that exceed that of diamonds.

 Although jadeite is accepted as the more valuable of the two jades, nephrite holds its own in the jade world.
 The bright, smooth greens of Canadian and New Zealand nephrite, for example, can create astoundingly beautiful carvings, and in ancient China, white nephrite “mutton fat” jade was considered fit only for emperors.